-At Enterhealth, we understand that most people don’t really know what to expect from inpatient drug and alcohol addiction treatment programs, and we want to change that.
+At Enterhealth, we understand that most people don’t really know what to expect from inpatient rehab programs, and we want to change that.
 The most important aspect of our program is that we take a holistic approach to care, pairing each patient with the best components of treatment to suit their unique needs.
 This means that addiction treatment at Enterhealth is going to be customized, and every patient will have their own treatment plan.

 The first step in this process is getting to know the patient.
 During intake, the therapists and physicians at Enterhealth will take the time to talk with the patient and obtain the information necessary to create the customized treatment regimen and determine the length of time necessary to reach their goals.
 This will include assessments designed to ascertain your physical and mental health, types of substances abused, as well as any family history that may need to be considered.
 (These initial intake assessments may be performed over the phone if necessary.)